BLACK LIVES MATTER

 Mandates have defined “essential workers” who, in the delivery of services, are especially exposed to hazards.
 The categorization of “essential workers” has included scores of “undocumented workers” who have been excluded from forms of federal and state assistance.
 Families and individuals living in densely-populated spaces and apartment buildings have been unable to escape the potency of the virus’s spread.
 Finally, persons repeatedly exposed to trauma have proven uniquely vulnerable to abuse and exploitation.
 Violence inside homes and within neighborhoods has grown and intensified in large part due to social isolation, abuse of power, and depletion of resources.

 Our priorities are certain.
 Where you are chiefly led by Black Americans and Latinx individuals in Hartford, you have our attention.
 Where you are chiefly led to address long-standing racial inequities and wounds, you have our attention.
 No one will be ignored, and our priority is incontrovertible.
 We ask that you respond seriously to the central essay question of our grant application by telling us of what you are doing directly on point.
 We emphasize the central essay question with words in bold type-face just above -- words which in fact re-direct you to this website.

-The application form on the website is distinct from what you have seen in the last five years.
+The application form on the website is distinct from what you have seen in the last six years.
 It is shorter.
 The online portal has not changed, hence your sign-in emails and passwords remain the same.